 What should I do if I suspect that my dog has been exposed to essential oils or liquid potpourri?

 Rapid diagnosis and treatment are imperative.
 If you believe that your dog has ingested or come in contact with essential oils or liquid potpourri, call your veterinarian or the Pet Poison Helpline (800-213-6680), a 24/7 animal poison control center, immediately.
 The sooner you seek treatment, the better the prognosis and outcome for your dog.

 - Do not induce vomiting or give activated charcoal to your dog.
 This may worsen your dog’s condition.

 - Put the product packaging in a sealed container and take it with you to the veterinary clinic.

 - If any product is on the skin or fur, quickly wash it off using hand dishwashing detergent.

 How are essential oil or liquid potpourri poisonings treated, and what is the prognosis?

 Your veterinarian will perform blood work to determine if the liver and kidneys have been affected.
-Intravenous (IV) fluids may be used for hydration, and sometimes a soft diet or feeding tube may be necessary if there are chemical burns in the mouth or esophagus.
-Other treatments may include anti-vomiting medication, medications to protect the stomach, pain medication, antibiotics, and medication to protect the liver.
+Intravenous (IV) fluids may be used for hydration and a soft diet or feeding tube may be necessary if there are chemical burns in the mouth or esophagus.
+Other treatments may include anti-vomiting medication, stomach protectants, pain medication, antibiotics, and medication to protect the liver.

 Some types of oils are more toxic than others, so recovery may depend on the specific oils ingested.
 There is no antidote for this poisoning; however, with early intervention and supportive treatment, most dogs can survive.